 St Mary the Virgin, Brabourne is our local church.
 We regularly hold services there for Harvest, Christmas, Easter and Leavers.
-The incumbent of the church, Reverend Richard Le Rossignol is also on our Board of Governors and frequently holds collective worship at the school.
+The Church is currently interregnum.

 As well as holding celebratory services there, we also try to make use of all the learning potential, especially historical, that is offered and to forge closer community links.

 We educate, encourage and inspire our children to develop a love of learning for now and forever.
 We provide stimulating and challenging experiences; teaching them Christian values and meeting their individual needs in our small, nurturing environment.

 Our Christian values are Respect, Responsibility, Courage, Hope

 One of our values is about how we treat each other.
 You can show you care for others and give people respect by: • listening actively to what they say • showing respect for differences and opinions • being honest • respecting confidentiality • taking an active stance against bullying and discrimination